ABOUT

 BROOKE N. STEPHENS

-Brooke Stephens is a founding partner with Merus Law, APC.
+Brooke N. Stephens is a founding partner with Merus Law, APC.
 Her law practice focuses on the areas of family law, guardianships, adoptions, and grandparents’ rights.
 Brooke is a graduate of Pepperdine University School of Law and Oregon State University.
 She is licensed to practice law in both California and Oregon.
 Brooke has made the Super Lawyers Northern California Rising Stars list for three consecutive years, 2013 through 2015.
 She has also been named 2018 “10 Best Under 40” in Client Satisfaction by the American Institute of Family Law Attorneys and 2019 Top 10 Family Law Attorneys in California by Attorney and Practice Magazine.

 Prior to co-founding Merus Law in 2012, Brooke was an associate with a local law firm for five years where she represented clients in family law and adoption matters, including divorce, paternity actions, child support, spousal support, pre-nuptial agreements, domestic violence restraining orders, name changes, step-parent adoptions, and grandparents’ rights.
 Brooke previously worked for a civil litigation firm in Portland, Oregon where she participated in a variety of cases from medical malpractice, to eminent domain, to child sexual abuse, and was involved in drafting over thirty claims against the Archdiocese of Portland on behalf of victims abused by priests.